2021 - 2022 Catalog

 - Present a notarized record of the high school equivalent work completed and the date of successful completion; and

-- test scores from a TSI approved test,
+- Test scores from a TSI approved test,

-- an official high school transcript (if earned within the last five years) or GED completion documentation, and
+- An official high school transcript (if earned within the last five years) or GED completion documentation, and

-- proper meningitis documentation.
+- Proper meningitis documentation.

 Your First Steps to Becoming a College Graduate

-Complete an online application for admission.
+Complete an application for admission.
 Applying early is a good idea.
 An early start also ensures you have plenty of time to visit with an advisor and plan your course schedule.
 There are several convenient ways to get an application and apply:

 - Provide official transcripts from all colleges/universities previously attended.